benjamin-t-brown/scoundrel/README.md

 ### Mingw64 (Windows)

-Development on Windows is done through MSYS2
+Development on Windows is done through MSYS2.
+Assuming you're using mingw64 (other distribs like ucrt or clang should work fine):

 ```
 pacman -S base-devel\